 This is a scheme/ proposal being supported by ECDC, potentially funded by the S106 money from Sainsbury.
 I offered proposals to ECDC, the stumbling block seemed to be reaching design agreement with their conservation officer.
 A meeting was held this week between ECDC and CCC, to which I believe it was agreed that ECDC are furthering investigation/ design.
 As soon as this is agreed, there is no reason why the works can not be completed.
 However, TM will need careful consideration.

-July 15th: Further update
+July 15th: Further update from officer

 Following last weeks meeting, it has been ageed that the ECDC Conservation Team will look at a number of alternative products to replace the cobbles.